soulshake/fonos/README.md

 ## Setup (local)

 Note: the rest of this tutorial assumes you will set the hostname of your Pi to be `fonos`.
-(If you're setting up more than one Pi, be sure to use a different hostname for each one, like `fonos2`.)
+(If you're setting up more than one Pi, be sure to use a different hostname for each one.)

 Download the [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/) image and burn it to your SD card with Etcher, `dd` or your own favorite method.

 With the SD card inserted into your computer, list the SD card devices by running `sudo fdisk -l`.
-You should see output like this:
+On Linux, the output will look something like this:

 ```
 Device         Boot Start      End  Sectors  Size Id Type